5th Pavilion

 The MMFA is organizing a competition approved by the Quebec Order of Architects (OAQ) to promote high-quality architecture in its precincts and to select a prize-winning project.

 In conformity with the rules governing architectural competitions as laid down by the Ministère de la Culture et des Communications du Québec, a call for applications open to all architects in Quebec will be available on the Museum's Website starting December 6, 2012 (www.mbam.qc.ca).
 The MMFA has mandated Michelle Décary as professional advisor to prepare the documents relating to the competition, all in accordance with the Guide des concours d'architecture produced by the OAQ, and the architectural firm of Provencher Roy +Associés to prepare the construction programme.
+The choice of the winner will be made in two steps: first, the MMFA launches a call for applications open to all architects in Quebec with an office in Montreal.
+The choice of the three finalists will be made by the members of a jury following the evaluation of the proposals received, without submission of drawings.
+The selection criteria at this stage include the experience of the candidate and of the project team and adherence to budgets.
+The three finalists will be announced in February 2013.

 Then, the three finalists chosen will be asked to complete their submissions of the projects they propose and send them to the jury.
 The selection criteria for the winner are the following: conceptual approach / expression of the architectural option and its formalization / architectural solution to the main challenges / achievement of the goals of programming and operation / adherence to the construction budget / measures taken to provide the equivalence to natural light.
 Once the projects have been evaluated, the jury will recommend a winner to the MMFA.
 The winner will be announced in April 2013.